surfer190/fixes/docs/security/serious-cryptography.md

 * A cryptographic algorithm to produce high quality random bits from the source of entropy [PRNG]

-* Randomness comes from the uncertain and unpredicatable environment
+* Randomness comes from the uncertain and unpredictable environment
 * Examples: Temperature, acoustic noise, air turbulence, or electrical static
 * harvest the entropy in a running operating system by drawing from attached sensors, I/O devices, network or disk activity, system logs, running processes, and user activities such as key presses and mouse movement
 * QRNG (Quantum RNG) - radioactive decay, vacuum fluctuations and photon's polarization - can provide real randomness.
 * PRNG (Pseudo RNG) - reliably produce many artificial random bits from a few true random bits.
 * RNG would not produce bits if you stopped moving your mouse, whereas PRNG will always return.

-RNG - true random bits, analog sources, slow, non-deterministic, no gaurentee of high entropy PRNG - random-looking bits, digital sources, deterministic, high entropy
+RNG - true random bits, analog sources, slow, non-deterministic, no guarantee of high entropy PRNG - random-looking bits, digital sources, deterministic, high entropy

 #### How PRNG works

 * recieves random bits from RNG at regular intervals to update an entropy pool
-* determinitic random bit generator (DRBG) is deterministic - given one input you get the same output
+* deterministic random bit generator (DRBG) is deterministic - given one input you get the same output
 * reseeding is reseting the entropy pool

 #### Security concerns